-4.2.3 Submitted Alternatives
+4.2.4 Submitted Alternatives

-No additional alternatives were submitted by the public or agencies during either scoping period via the scoping process.
+No additional alternatives were submitted by the public or agencies during either scoping period via the scoping process or during the Draft EIS public review period.

-4.2.4 Information and Analysis
+4.2.5 Information and Analysis

-Appendix A provides scoping comment tables for each of the two distinct scoping periods.
+Appendix A provides a comment table for the Draft EIS public review period.
 Comments are broken down by subject or theme.
-Individual comments, both substantive and non-substantive, are included in the tables in Appendix A; however, only substantive comments are provided responses.
-Responses indicate how a particular comment issue is addressed in the Draft EIS.
+Individual comments, both substantive and non-substantive, are included in the table in Appendix A; however, only substantive comments are provided responses.
+Responses indicate how a particular comment issue is addressed in this EIS.
 The DAF considers substantive comments to be those that offer information regarding the alternatives and analysis, or those that offer information relative to the EIS process.